 One theory of solar system formation is that there are more metals in the inner solar system.
 That would mean most of the uranium can be found at Mars, Mercury, Earth, Luna, Venus and asteroid belt.

 In 2009, the Japanese Kaguya spacecraft detected uranium with a gamma-ray spectrometer as it orbited the Moon.
 Unfortunately it detected that uranium was in short supply on the Moon, less than the concentration in terrestrial granite.
-Lunar maria regolith is about 2 to 6 ppm uranium.
+Uranium and thorium seem to be concentrated in KREEP.
+Lunar maria regolith is from 0 to 2 ppm uranium and up to 7 ppm thorium. urKreep is about 5 ppm uranium, and some Apollo samples had up to 20 ppm.
+On Terra, uranium ore is considered to be low grade if it is only 100 ppm.

 The asteroid Vesta is what astronomers call an "evolved object" or "protoplanet."
 This means it has a distinct core, mantle, and crust; unlike common asteroids that are more homogeneous.
 Objects become evolved if they are formed with enough radioactive material inside to melt the rock.
 I am unsure if this implies that Vesta has deposits of uranium large enough to be worth mining, but it's a start (some of my reading suggests that asteroid melting is caused by the decay of Aluminum-26, which is worthless as atomic fuel).